SimpolCo/Wikly/README.md

     - Custom color
 - 🗑 **Delete events** with a long press
 - 🌗 **Light & Dark mode** support
+- 💾 **Backup & Restore** timetable data:
+    - Export all events to a `.json` file
+    - Import events from a saved backup
 - 📂 **Persistent storage** with SQLite (`sqflite` package)

 ---